 4. Undeveloped parcels shall have no charges assessed.

-If your application for a reduction is approved, you will be eligible for a credit on any excessive stormwater charges paid during the 12 months preceding the application.
+If your application for a reduction is approved, you will be eligible for a credit applied to all charges from the time of the request.
 Reductions granted by the City will continue until the property is further developed or until the City determines the property no longer qualifies for the reduction.